 Granting Users Access to SSH¶

-This recipe explains how to enable Secure Shell (SSH) access on a firewall running pfSense® software.
+This recipe explains how to enable Secure Shell (SSH) access to the firewall.

 Enable SSH via GUI¶